offlinehacker/ethertest/docs/index.rst

-.. ethertest documentation master file, created by sphinx-quickstart on Wed Nov 28 19:31:03 2012.
+..
+Ethertest: Testbed for IP netwoks documentation master file, created by sphinx-quickstart on Wed Nov 28 19:31:03 2012.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.